Rimowa

-Rimowa GmbH ([ʁɪˈmoːva]), often stylized as RIMOWA, is a high-quality luggage manufacturer.
+Rimowa GmbH ([ʁɪˈmoːva]), often stylized as RIMOWA, is a luxury luggage manufacturer.
 The company was founded in 1898, in Cologne, Germany.

 Rimowa suitcases are widely known for their parallel aluminium grooves, which have become characteristic of the brand.
 The company's headquarters and production have been located in Cologne for 120 years.

-In October 2016, Rimowa joined LVMH, becoming the group's first German company.
+In October 2016, LVMH purchased an 80% stake in Rimowa, which became the group's first German company.
 From 2017 to 2021, the company was managed by Alexandre Arnault.
 Hugues Bonnet-Masimbert took over as CEO in 2021.

 History

-1898: Paul Morszeck Koffer-und Lederwaren-Fabrik

 In 1898, Paul Morszeck and Heinrich Görtz founded the company under the name Görtz & Morszeck.
-By 1900, Paul Morszeck remained as the only director of the company.
+By 1900, Paul Morszeck remained as the sole director of the company.

-1931: Registered Rimowa as a trademark

 In 1931, his son, Richard Morszeck, became involved in the company and registered the trademark Rimowa at the Reich Patent Office in Berlin.
 "Rimowa" is an acronym for Richard Morszeck Warenzeichen (with Warenzeichen meaning trademark).

-1937: First suitcase in Aluminium

 In the 1930s, a fire in their factory burned most of their materials, leaving only aluminum.
-As a result, the company used metal for cases.
+As a result, the company used metal for cases, which would become a signature of the brand.

-2000: First suitcase in Polycarbonate

 In 2000, the company introduced polycarbonate in box construction.

-Rimowa produces its products in its own factories in Germany, Czech Republic, and Canada.
-In 2013, 5,800 cases were produced daily.

-2016: Rimowa joined LVMH Group & Product Expansion

 In October 2016, Rimowa joined the LVMH Group and became its first German subsidiary, with Alexandre Arnault becoming CEO of the company.
 LVMH acquired an 80% stake for 640 million euros.
 Chief Brand Officer Hector Muelas and London branding design studio Commission created a new visual identity.
 In January 2021, Hugues Bonnet-Masimbert became CEO, coinciding with the launch of the brand's first line of backpacks and travel bags.

+Rimowa produces its products entirely in its own factories in Germany, Czech Republic, and Canada.
+Rimowa cases are known for being very expensive, with pre-tax retail prices for aluminum cases ranging from approximately $1,500 - $10,000 USD.

-Rimowa identity evolution: 1898 - Today
+Rimowa identity evolution: 1898–present

-Product Features

-Rimowa suitcases currently in production include the following features: